 Academic bankruptcy removes the grade point factors of a semester taken at University of Nebraska–Lincoln from a student's cumulative grade point average, but the course(s) and grades(s) remain on the student's academic record.
 The courses so approved are marked "Academic Bankruptcy".

 When can I use it?

-You may remove one or two semesters of credit hours from your undergraduate degree consideration by applying to the Office of the University Registrar, 107 Canfield Administration Building South after completing either 15 simultaneous or sequential semester hours with at least a 3.0 grade point average (GPA) or 30 hours with at least a 2.5 GPA at UNL, following the semester or semesters you wish to remove but before receiving a baccalaureate degree from UNL.
+You may remove one or two semesters of credit hours from your undergraduate degree consideration after completing either 15 simultaneous or sequential semester hours with at least a 3.0 grade point average (GPA) or 30 hours with at least a 2.5 GPA at University of Nebraska–Lincoln, following the semester or semesters you wish to remove but before receiving a baccalaureate degree from University of Nebraska–Lincoln.

-Courses taken at UNO, UNK, or UNMC may be used in the qualifying GPA calculation, but you must be a degree seeking student at UNL to qualify for academic bankruptcy.
-In order to exercise this option, you must:
+Courses taken at UNO, UNK, or UNMC may be used in the qualifying GPA calculation, but you must be matriculated in a baccalaureate degree program at University of Nebraska–Lincoln to qualify for academic bankruptcy.

 - All courses taken during the semester are bankrupt.
 This includes credit hours and grades.

 - The bankrupt semester is removed from consideration for GPA purposes and the bankrupt credit is not used for degree requirements.
 The semester listing of courses and grades remain evident on your academic record, but are marked "Academic Bankruptcy".
 The academic record is used to issue official transcripts.

 - Since "P" and "N" grades do not have specific numerical equivalents, they may not be used to meet bankruptcy requirements.